megzjudge/favmovies/README.md

 # Favourite Movies

-Personal list of favourite films — a static site with no build step, no framework, and no backend.
+Personal list of favourite films — a static site, plain HTML/CSS/JS — no dependencies.

 ## What it is